-The MMS Phase 1 project is currently under development with implementation scheduled for the pilot locations sometime in late 2019.
-Full roll-out scheduling of Phase 1 will be identified by districts.
+The MMS Phase 1 project is currently under development with implementation scheduled for the pilot locations in mid November 2019.
+Full roll-out scheduling of Phase 1 will be identified by districts with a goal of having all maintenance organizations using the production version of MMS by March 1, 2020.
+Resources have been secured to begin Phase 2 work on November 18, 2019.